draddo11/100-days-of-code/r1-log.md

 Read the css visual dictionary and a little bit of eloquent js 3rd edition node js section .. did a little node js on ibm ..
 ## R1D62
 Read you dont know js and watched @mosh video on nodejs which is an intro to a node course he has avialble.
+## R1D63
+Read you dont know js learned about closures,this, ..run most of the code through the console